 While our program has a lot to offer, we feel that the people are truly the cornerstones of the program, and we encourage you to consider joining us.
 From the residents, faculty, and administration, we hope that you will give sincere consideration to the Forrest General Hospital Family Medicine Residency Program when choosing your Family Medicine residency.

-Dr. Judd Reynolds, Chief Resident
+Dr. Carlos Prays, Chief Resident

 Noon conference is a chance for our residents to hear and learn from physicians at Forrest General and Hattiesburg Clinic outside of a clinical setting.
 Noon conference is scheduled every Monday-Thursday at noon, and lunch is provided.
 Physicians present on a variety of topics, and residents have a chance to ask questions and enter in-depth discussions.